gilmaimon/ArduinoWebsockets/README.md

 - **12/03/2019 (v0.3.2)** - Fixed a bug with behaviour of WebsokcetsClient (copy c'tor and assignment operator).
 Added close codes from TinyWebsockets.
 Thank you [@ramdor](https://github.com/gilmaimon/ArduinoWebsockets/issues/2)
 - **13/03/2019 (v0.3.3)** - Fixed a bug in the esp8266 networking impl.
 Thank you [@ramdor](https://github.com/gilmaimon/ArduinoWebsockets/issues/2)
 - **14/03/2019 (v0.3.4)** - changed underling tcp impl for esp8266 and esp32 to use `setNoDelay(true)` instead of sync communication.
 This makes communication faster and more relaiable than default.
 Thank you @ramdor for pointing out these methods.
+- **06/04/2019 (v0.3.5)** - added very basic support for WSS in esp8266 (no support for fingerprint/ca or any kind of chain validation).